-- The media agency may still provide some services like creative strategy and development. - The brand works directly with programmatic technology/platform providers on campaign operations, strategy, execution and insights. - The technology/platform provider either acts in a self-service coaching or managed service capacity (including campaign management, ad operations and analytics).
-Generally, the brand wants to manage campaigns directly, but may need technology talent as an interim solution or when staffing on the brand side changes. - Weekly performance meetings, along with larger quarterly and thought leadership meetings, occur between the brand and the technology provider.
+- The programmatic partner or vendor may still provide some services like creative strategy and development. - The programmatic partner or vendor either acts in a selfservice coaching capacity.
+Generally, the agency wants to manage campaigns directly, but may need technology talent as an interim solution or when staffing changes. - Weekly performance meetings, along with larger quarterly and thought leadership meetings, occur between the agency and the programmatic partner or vendor.